geoffreyporto/resume/README.md

 * **Co-Founder of Lean-101.com Startup \(2016-present\)**

-  * Currently we are working in the phase for discovery our business model canvas \(Design Thinking\).
+  * Working in the phase for discovery our business model canvas \(Design Thinking\).
+  * Launched the web portal.

-  * I'm Coding a web app front-end for the platform administrador using Google Angular 4\(Typscript\)/React web components
+  * I'm coding a web app front-end for the platform administrador using Google Angular 4\(Typscript\)/React web components

-  * I'm Coding a React-Native App prototype.
+  * I'm coding a React-Native App prototype.

-  * I'm Coding a Core Back-End Platform based in Microservices and Event-Driven Architecture \(CQRS/Event Sourcing\) with GoLang, Kafka, OpenShift Origin PaaS \(Google Kubernetes\), Istio.io, NGINX/netty, Cassandra, Redis and Postgresql
+  * I'm coding a Core Back-End Platform based in Microservices and Event-Driven Architecture \(CQRS/Event Sourcing\) with GoLang, Kafka, OpenShift Origin PaaS \(Google Kubernetes\), Istio.io, NGINX/netty, Cassandra, Redis and Postgresql

 **Skills**